Learn Your Lizards Guided Walk

 at 8:00 am

-Three more dates this summer we have special special guest leaders for popular Learn Your Lizards guided walking tours.
+Just One more date remains this summer for a guided walk with special guest leaders on our popular Learn Your Lizards guided walking tours.
 Lizard walks and other weekend nature tours are included with daily admission of $10 for adults and $5 for ages 5-12.There is no pre-registration required, just be in our lobby by tour start time.

-August 13 at 8am with Arizona Audubon naturalist Steven Prager - along with Dan Leavitt from the Arizona Game & Fish Department -- and Jamie Wisenall
+September 10 at 8am with Arizona Audubon naturalist Steven Prager - along with Dan Leavitt from the Arizona Game & Fish Department -- and Jamie Wisenall; check out this

 Lizard walks are popular here -- and having multiple guides allows our leaders to split large tour groups into smaller ones, for a great morning in the gardens -- and plenty of time for kids to ask all the questions they want about lizards, snakes and reptiles.